siddharthsrivastava0501/msc-project-final-code/README.md

-### Implementation of Aggregation Factors
+### Implementation of Belief Lifting

-This branch of the repo contains the code for implementing the aggregation factors that we discussed in the report.
+This branch of the repo contains the code for implementing the belief lifting technique that we discussed in the report.

 There are two `ipynb` files: